toshi0607/Go-FAQ-Japanese-Edition/original.md

 can be converted safely and accurately to a `float64` for the call to `math.Sqrt`.

-A blog post titled [Constants](https://blog.golang.org/constants) explores this topic in more detail.
+A blog post titled [Constants](/blog/constants) explores this topic in more detail.

 ### Why are maps built in?

 The same reason strings are: they are such a powerful and important data structure that providing one excellent implementation with syntactic support makes programming more pleasant.
-We believe that Go's implementation of maps is strong enough that it will serve for the vast majority of uses.
+We believe that Go’s implementation of maps is strong enough that it will serve for the vast majority of uses.
-If a specific application can benefit from a custom implementation, it's possible to write one but it will not be as convenient syntactically; this seems a reasonable tradeoff.
+If a specific application can benefit from a custom implementation, it’s possible to write one but it will not be as convenient syntactically; this seems a reasonable tradeoff.

-### Why don't maps allow slices as keys?
+### Why don’t maps allow slices as keys?

 Map lookup requires an equality operator, which slices do not implement.
-They don't implement equality because equality is not well defined on such types;
+They don’t implement equality because equality is not well defined on such types;
 there are multiple considerations involving shallow vs. deep comparison, pointer vs. value comparison, how to deal with recursive types, and so on.
 We may revisit this issue—and implementing equality for slices will not invalidate any existing programs—but without a clear idea of what equality of slices should mean, it was simpler to leave it out for now.

-In Go 1, unlike prior releases, equality is defined for structs and arrays, so such types can be used as map keys.
-Slices still do not have a definition of equality, though.
+Equality is defined for structs and arrays, so they can be used as map keys.

 ### Why are maps, slices, and channels references while arrays are values?

-There's a lot of history on that topic.
+There’s a lot of history on that topic.
 Early on, maps and channels were syntactically pointers and it was impossible to declare or use a non-pointer instance.
 Also, we struggled with how arrays should work.
 Eventually we decided that the strict separation of pointers and